suyuan32/simple-admin-core/docs/simple-admin/en/docs/env_setting.md

 ## Backend deployment

 ### simple admin core
 simple admin core is the core codes of the system, it must be running.

+#### Default account
+username:     admin  \
+password:     simple-admin

 ### Get codes
 ```bash